-Noise in the pictorial data increases the difficulty of the problem since the dissimilarity metric becomes less reliable and false matches are even more likely.
-Some works dealt with noise by seeking more robust compatibility metric (e.g., \cite{mondal2013robust,brandao2016hot,rika2019novel}).
-Toward that end Mondal et al.~\cite{mondal2013robust} combined two previously used dissimilarity metrics while Brandão and Marques~\cite{brandao2016hot} measured the dissimilarity using a heat-based affinity measure that utilizes a pixel environment larger than the piece boundary.
-Rika et al.~\cite{rika2019novel} used deep learning as a mechanism to assess the compatibility between pairs of pieces, taking the whole piece as input.
-Taking a different approach, Son et al.~\cite{son2014solving,son2018solving} and Yu et al.~\cite{yu2015solving} dealt with noise by applying a reconstruction algorithm that demands a consensus in a larger environment than the direct neighbors of each piece.
-The former used a relaxed linear programming algorithm that rewards global piece consensus and the latter introduced the notion of loopy constraint - a requirement for compatibility consensus in loops of pieces.
+Noise in the pictorial data increases the difficulty of the problem since the dissimilarity metric becomes less reliable and false matches are even more likely, prompting some studies to seek more robust compatibility metric (e.g., \cite{mondal2013robust,brandao2016hot,rika2019novel}).
+Toward that end, Mondal~\etal~\cite{mondal2013robust} combined two previously used dissimilarity metrics while Brandão and Marques~\cite{brandao2016hot} measured the dissimilarity using a heat-based affinity measure that utilizes a pixel environment larger than the piece boundary.
+Rika~\etal~\cite{rika2019novel} used deep learning as a mechanism to assess the compatibility between pairs of pieces, taking the whole piece as input.
+Taking a different approach, Yu~\etal~\cite{yu2015solving} and Son~\etal~\cite{son2014solving,son2018solving} dealt with noise by applying a reconstruction algorithm that demands a consensus in an environment larger than the immediate neighbors of each piece.
+The former used a relaxed linear programming algorithm that rewards global piece consensus while the latter introduced the notion of loopy constraint - a requirement for compatibility consensus in loops of pieces.

-Nowadays state-of-the-art solvers for the square jigsaw puzzle can solve puzzles with over $20,000$ pieces~\cite{sholomon2014generalized}.
-For historical reasons most of the prior art experimented with square pieces of $28{\times}28$ pixels in size in order to allow enough pictorial data while measuring compatibility of pieces.
-However, recent works \cite{son2014solving,son2018solving} now extend this convention with pieces as small as $7\times 7$ pixels.
+Present-day state-of-the-art solvers for the Square Jigsaw puzzle can solve puzzles with over $20,000$ pieces~\cite{sholomon2014generalized}.
+For historical reasons, most of the prior art experimented with square pieces of $28{\times}28$ pixels in size in order to allow enough pictorial data while measuring the compatibility of pieces.
+However, recent works now extend this convention to pieces as small as $7\times 7$ pixels \cite{son2014solving,son2018solving}.

-\textbf{Partially constrained modelled puzzles} are puzzles with looser (but formally modelled) geometric properties than the square jigsaw and the commercial toy puzzles, but more restrictive than the fully unrestricted puzzles.
-To our best knowledge, the only prior work introducing this type of puzzles, is the "brick wall" puzzle introduced by Gur and Ben-Shahar~\cite{gur2017square} but in our view this type of puzzles will grow momentum in the literature for better ability to analyze their properties and their capacity to abstract certain real life challenges more properly than square piece puzzles.
-Indeed, our own present work also belongs to this category.